turbot/pipes-docs/docs/workspaces/connections.md

 Granting permissions on a connection or folder makes it available for a workspace to use, but it does not automatically add it as a schema to your Steampipe workspace database.
 After the connection or folder has been created and the permissions have been set, you can add the schema to your workspace from the **Connections** tab for your workspace.

 You may add schemas for a single connection or a folder.
 Adding a folder schema makes the schemas for *all the descendent connections* available as schemas in your workspace database.
-Your workspace's schemas will remain synchronized when the folder changes;  If a connection is subsequently added to the folder, the schema will automatically be added to any workspace that has the folder attached.
+Your workspace's schemas will remain synchronized when the folder changes.
+If a connection is subsequently added to the folder, the schema will automatically be added to any workspace that has the folder attached.
 Likewise, when connections are removed from the folder, the corresponding schemas are removed from the workspace.

 To add a schema, go to the **Connections** tab for your workspace, and navigate to the folder or connection you wish to add, then click **Add to Schema** from the list.